-The program Commander will approve all activities coordinated by the Deputy Commander and Operations Supervisor.
+The DPS Commissioner will will approve all activities coordinated by MSCAP Commander.
 These activities will be displayed on a calendar for all MCSAP enforcement personnel to adhere to.
 All materials purchased will have an inventory sheet with personnel signing in and out to keep track of materials distributed.
 The Commander will also ensure all personnel adhere to the scheduled activities by the program's tracking tool (chart tool which keeps track of officers' activities throughout week) as well as local Safetynet reports.
 Outreach/educational activities will have a sign-in sheet for attendees to sign in which will keep count of participants.
 The program will report the outcome of these activities and materials, and personnel used to conduct such activities in the Performance Progress Reports as well as the local DPS monthly reports to ensure that program goals are met.